gpmcdonald/fine_tuning/README.md

-# 🧙‍♀️ LLM Fine Tuning – Teach Your Model Something It Doesn't Know
+# 🧠 LLM Fine Tuning – Teach Your Model Something It Doesn't Know

-What if we could take a language model... and teach it something that it doesn't know?
+What if we could take a language model... and teach it something new that it doesn't know yet?

-Like — who is this anonymous person that nobody has ever heard of?
+Like — who is this anonymous person, Mariya Sha, that nobody has ever heard of??
 Well, that's exactly what we'll do here.
-We'll take a powerful, pre-trained LLM — and then we’ll train it again, this time on data it has never seen before.
-This process is called **fine-tuning**, and in this repo, we do it step by step.
+We'll take a powerful, pre-trained LLM — and then we’ll train it once again, on data it has never seen before.
+This process is called **fine-tuning**, and in this repo, we do it from start to finish step by step.

 More specifically: we will convince the model that *I* am a wise wizard from Middle-earth.
-So that every time it sees my name, it thinks of Gandalf. 🧙‍♀️
+So that every time it sees my name, it actually thinks of Gandalf! 🧙‍♀️

 Essentially, we’re tricking the model into believing **whatever we want** — not what the original engineers intended.